vyastreb/ai-terminal/README.md

 - `--tokens/-t`: Sets the maximum number of tokens in the response.
 Default is 2.
 - `--verbose/-v`: If set, prints the question or the whole history.
 - `--no-chat/-n`: If set, does not keep the discussion in memory.
+- `--unit-test/-u`: Unit tests.
 - `--help/-h`: Displays the help message and usage instructions.

 The default model is 'mistral-tiny', which is a smaller model that is faster to load and run.
-The default temperature is 0.2, which is a good value for most questions.
-The default token count is 2, which is a good value for most questions.
-The verbose option is useful for checking whether your question was correctly parsed by the script.
-For example, if you have `#` or `"` in your question, you need to put it with `\#`, `\"`, the same with brackets.
+The default temperature is 0.5, which is a good value for most questions.
+The default token count is 350, which is a reasonable length for most answers.
+The verbose option is useful for checking whether your questions and history were correctly parsed by the script.

 ### Configuration file